 If the signature of the SDD mandate by a debtor is considered as part of the on-boarding process, another type of fraud is that the debtor indicates on the SDD mandate an IBAN of an account that does not belong to that debtor.
 A fraudulent debtor could in this way benefit from goods and services paid by SDD, whilst the payments for these services and goods are executed from someone else's bank account.
-According to the 2020 yearly report from the Banque de France's Observatory of the payment instruments' security44, this was the main fraud technique used in 2020 in France for SDD fraud.
 The scheme's rules however allow the victim to require the refund of amounts so that the effects of this type of fraud on the debtors can be easily mitigated.